 Aquarium Gallery 2007.

-On the table, the last three prints of the limited edition of
+On the table, the last three prints of the limited edition of BREASTS

-BREASTS T-shirts from the original screens.
-September 2007.
+T-shirts from the original screens.

 Breasts T-shirts drying on print table